akelman/ggpeps/README.md

 python manager.py min-exact Z2 --L 2 --g 1.0
 ```

-For an overview of all command line parameters call `python manager.py --help`.
+For an overview of all command line parameters, run `python manager.py --help`.

 ### Reproducibility
 Successive runs produce identical output, provided they use the same version of the code with the same command-line arguments, and also use the same seed (if the parameters are provided, and no Monte Carlo is used, randomness should have no effect, and so the seed does not matter).